FR1EDDY/Ullage/README.md

 | Forecasting | `Analytics/` | Burn rate, projections, anomaly — pure functions |
 | UI | `Views/` | Main panel, cost panel, settings, HUD, login window |

-Adding a platform is meant to be a listing change: one entry in `ProviderRegistry`, a provider file, a case in `UsageModel.connection(for:)`.
-Views iterate the registry instead of naming Claude and Cursor.
+Adding another platform is supposed to be boring: one row in `ProviderRegistry`, a provider file, a case in `UsageModel.connection(for:)`.
+The views just loop the registry instead of hardcoding Claude and Cursor everywhere.

 ### Where the numbers come from

-**Claude usage** — three paths, tried in order:
+**Claude usage** — three paths, in order:

-1. An in-app sign-in cookie (the same one claude.ai's own settings page uses)
+1. Cookie from in-app sign-in (same one claude.ai settings uses)
-2. A Claude Code token already on disk or in the Keychain
+2. Claude Code token already on disk / Keychain
-3. `anthropic-ratelimit-*` response headers from a minimal `api.anthropic.com` probe
+3. `anthropic-ratelimit-*` headers from a tiny `api.anthropic.com` probe

-**Claude cost** — read entirely offline from `~/.claude/projects/**/*.jsonl`.
-Token counts and models are priced from a bundled table (`Sources/Ullage/Resources/model_prices.json`).
-Unknown models show as *unpriced*, never as $0.
-Drop a file of the same shape at `~/Library/Application Support/Ullage/model_prices.json` to override or extend it — entries there win per model.
+**Claude cost** — fully offline from `~/.claude/projects/**/*.jsonl`.
+Tokens get priced from a bundled table (`Sources/Ullage/Resources/model_prices.json`).
+Unknown models show as *unpriced*, never $0 — a fake zero is worse than a missing number.
+Want custom rates?
+Drop the same shape at `~/Library/Application Support/Ullage/model_prices.json`.
+Entries there win.

-**Cursor** — one authenticated call to `cursor.com/api/usage-summary`, the same endpoint the Cursor dashboard uses.
-Usage and spend both come from that single request.
+**Cursor** — one authenticated hit to `cursor.com/api/usage-summary`, same endpoint their dashboard uses.
+Usage and spend both come from that one response.

 ### Forecasting

-Every successful poll writes a snapshot to SQLite. `ForecastEngine` loads recent history and hands it to small pure functions in `Analytics/`:
+Every good poll writes a snapshot to SQLite. `ForecastEngine` pulls recent history and runs it through small pure functions in `Analytics/`:

-- **Burn rate** — percent-points consumed per hour
+- **Burn rate** — % points per hour
-- **Session / window projection** — whether you finish early, on time, or with room left
+- **Session / window projection** — finish early, on time, or with room left
-- **Anomaly** — a runaway-session flag when burn breaks from your recent baseline
+- **Anomaly** — flags a runaway session when burn looks nothing like your recent baseline

 ```mermaid
 flowchart LR